 A woman is entitled to write to her employer asking for information that will help her establish whether she is getting equal pay and if not, what the reasons for the pay difference are.
-There is a standard question and answer form that can be used for this purpose, which is available from the Government Equalities Office: - Equality Act 2010 forms for obtaining information
+There is a standard question and answer form that can be used for this purpose, which is available from the Equal Pay Portal: Bringing a claim.

-Comparators

-Equality Act 2010 covering England, Scotland and Wales and the Equal Pay (NI)
+Comparators Equality Act 2010 covering England, Scotland and Wales and the Equal Pay (NI)